We’re delighted to introduce you to some of our key people – who bring dedication, skills and experience to our charity.

 Throughout I have got to know and work with some incredible people.
 Their commitment and dedication is truly humbling and inspiring.
 I love what we do, the difference we make and I am looking forward to what the future holds, as I wouldn’t want to work anywhere else.

-Sue Cockayne – Chair of the Trustees
+Sue Cockayne – Co-chair of Trustees

 Donna Hallett – Trustee

 My career was largely in retail and operations management before I moved into my current role in auditing and compliance.
 I also help run my husband’s woodcraft business.
 I love working with people and have a passion for learning, development and engagement.